Spirals-Team/librepair-experiments/README.md

 }
 ```

-This repository aims to contain code of failing projects.
+This repository aims to contain the code of the failing projects and also information about the bugs reproduction, test failures and repair attempt logs using three different repair tools: [NPEFix](https://github.com/SpoonLabs/npefix), [Nopol](https://github.com/SpoonLabs/nopol), and [Astor](https://github.com/SpoonLabs/astor).

 ## Contents
 The structure of the repository is as follows:
 * Branch `master` contains the `builds` folder and the documentation of this repository;
-* The `builds` folder contains a specific JSON file for every Travis CI build failure related to Java programs obtained using the Travis API;
+* The `builds` folder contains a specific JSON file obtained using the Travis API for every Travis CI build failure related to Java programs that use Maven as building tool;
-* For each of these failing builds, there is a separated branch with all the information related to the building of a project.
+* For each of these failing builds, there is a specific branch with all the information related to the building of a project, bug reproduction, test failures and repair attempt logs.

 In the subsequent sections we will provide more details about every entry listed above.

-### General information
+## General information
-The repository currently contains 14.137 build JSON files in the `builds` folder, each of them associated to a continuous integration (CI) build failure of a Java program that uses Maven as building tool.
+The repository currently contains 14.137 build JSON files in the `builds` folder, each of them associated to a Continuous Integration (CI) build failure of a Java program that uses Maven as building tool.

-The name of these JSON files corresponds to the Travis CI build identifier and their content is the result of the Travis API ```GET /build/{build.id}```.
+The name of these JSON files corresponds to the Travis CI build identifier and their content is the result of the Travis API V3 ```GET /build/{build.id}```.
+More details can be found on the [official documentation](https://docs.travis-ci.com/user/developer/#api-v3).

 There are 14.137 different branches (excluding master branch), each of them associated to a build failure.
 In particular, every branch can have 2, 3 or 4 commits, as reported in the following table: